qwx9/notes/net/todo/daily.md

 - consider doing classes for skillshare/whatever or something like it
 - music, playlists
 - d3graph: develop the graph package idea first with d3 only, then ts then vue3 also
-- sba+dcd+vdb lectures for next week
-	* feed mbioinf and notes with them
 - clean appt
 - continue w520 and t60p setup
 - replace bv9100 battery
 - script to regen cmus playlists on u26b
-- fender mods: come up with a test bed so we can test things directly
-	* either on the guitar itself
-	* or a mock setup with a strings/pickups outside of body
-	* maybe get discarded pickups to fuck around with
-	* or just make one
-- more notes on diy pickups etc, from bookmarks
 - split pitch todo into proj/stack entries
 	* display
 	* notes on fft